aaryanwadhawan7/Leetmetric/README.md

 # Leetmetric
-Use Leetcode API to fetch user data !
+Used Leetcode API to fetch user data !